inbravo/travel/september-2019/README.md

 ##  Kaza (Langza, Komic, Hikkim, Key, Kibber and Chicham)
 *	City is packed with travelers.
 Found a home stay which is in front of famous Himalayan Cafe
-*	Next morning after refueling the worlds highest fuel station, headed towards Langza
+*	Next morning after refueling at the worlds highest fuel station, headed towards Langza

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191001_161614.jpg)